ChlorUpload/genshin-illustrations/README.md

 ## Dataset

 Over 300 genshin solo chatractor illustrations collected in this repo.
-The images are categorized with the character's birthplaces and their names.
+The images are categorized with the character's birthplace and their name.

 File Structure:
 > `nation-name` / `character-name` / `character-image.jpg`

 ## Preprocessing
-`datagen` is anime face detector to extract the face images from the dataset. `process.py` generates face images in the `process_result` folder and stores them by names.
+`datagen` is anime face detector to extract the face images from the dataset. `process.py` generates face images in the `process_result` folder and stores them by name.

 ## Training
 You can train and test the model in `train.ipynb`.